alexwlchan/alexwlchan.net/src/_drafts/new-banner.md

 This is the code I'm using now, and now the banner looks correct in dark mode.

-In hindsight, this ordering makes more sense -- the banner is an overlay on the image, so I want it to be rendered later.
+In hindsight, this ordering makes more sense anyway -- the banner is an overlay on the image, so I want it to be rendered later.
 It feels right to me that it should appear later in the HTML.

 One example is nowhere near enough for me to properly understand stacking contexts or rendering order, but now I know it's a thing I need to consider.
-I have a vague recollection that I made another mistake with `filter` and rendering order in the past, but I didn't investigate properly -- this time, I wanted to make sure I understood what was happening.
+I have a vague recollection that I made another mistake with `filter` and rendering order in the past, but I didn't investigate properly -- this time, I wanted to understand what was happening.

 [steiner]: https://web.dev/articles/prefers-color-scheme#re-colorize-and-darken-photographic-images
 [z_index]: https://developer.mozilla.org/en-US/docs/Web/CSS/z-index